 - Filling out the Free Application for Federal Student Aid (FAFSA) as early as possible.
 Students must have a completed FAFSA on file for colleges to make a Financial Aid award.
 The FAFSA requires a statement of the parents’ gross income, so filing your income tax as early as possible will help your student apply for college financial aid as well as for scholarships.

-- Submitting the complete online Peyton Anderson Scholarship application by March 23,2018.
+- Submitting the complete online Peyton Anderson Scholarship application by this year’s deadline.

 There are a number of resources to help parents and students applying to college.
 First of all, students should talk with their high school counselor or graduation coach.
 On the web, visit sites like: